Sai-Suraj-27/ivy/automation_tools/checklists/reformat_checklist.md

 		**Functional Examples** in [ivy/functional/{{ .category_name }}.py](https://github.com/unifyai/ivy/blob/main/ivy/functional/ivy/{{ .category_name }}.py).

-		1. - [ ] ❌: Cover all possible variants for each of the arguments independently (not combinatorily).
+		1. - [ ] ❌: Cover all possible variants for each of the arguments independently (not combinatorially).
 	 	2. - [ ] ❌: Vary the values and input shapes considerably between examples.
 	 	3. - [ ] ❌: Start out simple and get more complex with each example.
 	 	4. - [ ] ❌: Show an example with: